 As you can see from the table, there were no exceedances or violations.
-We are pleased to report that our water system was also in compliance with all other drinking water regulations in 2008.
+We are pleased to report that our water system was also in compliance with all other drinking water regulations in 2009.
 The SWA encourages you to participate in decisions that may affect our water by attending any of our regularly scheduled meetings, which are held on the first Monday of each month.
-If you are interested in attending or would like to request agenda time, please contact us at 888-425-0241 for information on time and location.
-The City of Beulah, as our water supplier, also conducts regular meetings that may pertain to our water.
-If you are interested in attending any of their meetings, please call 701-873-4637 for more information.
+If you are interested in attending or would like to request agendatime, please contact us at [1-888-425-0241] for information on time and location.
+The city of Beulah, as our water supplier, also conducts regular meetings that may pertain to our water.
+If you are interested in attending any of their meetings, please call [701-873-4637] for more information.
 Please contact us if you are aware of non-English speaking individuals who need assistance with the appropriate language translation.
 In order to allow individuals who consume our drinking water, but who do not receive water bills, to learn about our water system, we would appreciate it if our large volume water customers would post copies of this report in conspicuous locations or distribute them to tenants, residents, patients, students, and/or employees.

 CITY OF BEULAH'S TABLE OF DETECTED REGULATED CONTAMINANTS Contaminant (units) MCLG MCL Level Detected Detection Range Test Date Exceedance or Violation?
 Major Sources in Drinking Water Inorganic Contaminants Arsenic (ppb) 0 10 4.3 N/A 2007 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes.
 Barium (ppm) 2 2 0.0678 N/A 2007 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-Chromium (ppb) 100 100 2.29 N/A 2007 No Runoff from steel and pulp mills; Erosion of natural deposits.
+Chromium (ppb) 100 100 2.29 N/A 2007 No Discharge from steel and pulp mills; Erosion of natural deposits.
 Fluoride (ppm) 4 4 1.16 N/A 2007 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.
-Nitrate-Nitrite (ppm) 10 10 0.06 N/A 2008 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+Nitrate-Nitrite (ppm) 10 10 0.12 N/A 2009 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
 Selenium (ppb) 50 50 16.2 N/A 2007 No Discharge from petroleum and metal refineries; Erosion of natural deposits; Discharge from mines.
-Disinfectants Chlorine (ppm) MRDLG= MRDL= 4.0 2.5 1.6-3.5 2008 No Water additive used to control microbes.
+Disinfectants Chloramines (ppm) MRDLG = 4 MRDL = 4.0 2.7 1.8-6.7 2009 No Water additive used to control microbes.

-BEULAH INTERIM SERVICE AREA'S TABLE OF DETECTED REGULATED CONTAMINANTS Contaminant (units) MCLG MCL Level Detected Detection Range Test Date Exceedance or Violation?
-Major Sources in Drinking Water Inorganic Contaminants Copper (ppm) 1.3 AL=1.3 0.28 N/A 2008 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives.
-Lead1 (ppb) 0 AL=15 2 N/A 2008 No sites exceeded the Action Level Corrosion of household plumbing systems; Erosion of natural deposits.
-Initial Distribution System Evaluation Total Haloacetic Acids (ppb) N/A NO MCL 2.51 N/A 2007 N/A By-product of drinking water disinfection.
-Total Trihalomethanes (ppb) N/A NO MCL 2.04 N/A 2007 N/A By-product of drinking water chlorination.
+SOUTHWEST WATER AUTHORITY BEULAH INTERIM SERVICE AREA TABLE OF DETECTED REGULATED CONTAMINANTS Contaminant (units) MCLG MCL Level Detected Detection Range Test Date Exceedance or Violation?
+Major Sources in Drinking Water Inorganic Contaminants Copper (ppm) 1.3 AL=1.3 0.226 N/A 2009 No sites exceeded the Action Level Corrosion of household plumbing systems; Erosion of natural deposits.
+Lead' (ppb) 0 AL=15 2.35 N/A 2009 No sites exceeded the Action Level Corrosion of household plumbing systems; Erosion of natural deposits.